 Your low resolution photos send a clear message that you don’t take your business seriously.
 “But Sean!
 That’s really harsh.
 I’ve spent a lot of time and worked really hard.”
 That’s great.
 But unless you have good photos, no one will believe you.
 Unless you’re a seriously well known brand that carries around a lot of social proof, anyone that comes across your site will be constantly looking for a reason to not buy what you’re selling.

 Assume that you and your site are completely untested and unknown to them.
 Assume they’re suspicious of you and the quality of what you’re selling.
 Then imagine all of they’re possible objections and take them away one by one.

 - Professional, well designed website that’s easy to navigate?
 Check.

 - Good sales copy and compelling product descriptions?
 Check.

 - Social proof in the form of testimonials?
 Check.

 - Beautiful product photos?

-You build trust in the mind of your customers by addressing their reservations.
+Build trust with your customers by addressing their reservations.

 If you’ve read anything else that I’ve written about starting out in business and online marketing, you know that I lean toward solutions that cost less and result in more.
 Before you start shopping for a new $1,000 with a telephoto lens, consider that 4-year-old digital camera in your closet.
 Or your smartphone.
 If you have a newish phone then it probably has at least an 8-megapixel camera.
-That’s more than enough for a beautiful product photo!
+That can be enough for a beautiful product photo!

 If you’re a little rusty about what the heck a megapixel is or how many of them you need, this article at Digital Photo Secrets is a pretty good refresher.